-We are a leading sporting goods retailer in the western United States, operating 430 stores and an e-commerce platform under the name "Big 5 Sporting Goods" as of January 3, 2021.
+We are a leading sporting goods retailer in the western United States, operating 431 stores and an e-commerce platform under the name "Big 5 Sporting Goods" as of January 2, 2022.
 We provide a full-line product offering in a traditional sporting goods store format that averages approximately 11,000 square feet.
 Through our e-commerce platform, we also offer selected products online.
-E-commerce sales for fiscal 2020 and 2019 were not material.
+E-commerce sales for fiscal 2021 and 2020 were not material.
 Our product mix includes athletic shoes, apparel and accessories, as well as a broad selection of outdoor and athletic equipment for team sports, fitness, camping, hunting, fishing, home recreation, tennis, golf, and winter and summer recreation.
-We supplement our traditional sports merchandise mix with an assortment of other products that we purchase through opportunistic buys of vendor over-stock or close-out merchandise.

-We believe that over our 66-year history we have developed a reputation with the competitive and recreational sporting goods customer as a convenient neighborhood sporting goods retailer that consistently delivers value on quality merchandise.
+We believe that over our 67-year history we have developed a reputation with the competitive and recreational sporting goods customer as a convenient neighborhood sporting goods retailer that consistently delivers value on quality merchandise.
 Our stores carry a wide range of products at competitive prices from well-known brand name manufacturers, including adidas, Coleman, Columbia, Everlast, New Balance, Nike, Rawlings, Skechers, Spalding, Under Armour and Wilson.
 We also offer brand name merchandise produced exclusively for us, private label merchandise and specials on quality items we purchase through opportunistic buys of vendor over-stock and close-out merchandise.
-We reinforce our value reputation through digital marketing and print advertising in major and local newspapers, and direct mailers, designed to generate customer traffic, drive sales and build brand awareness.
+We reinforce our value reputation through digital marketing and print advertising in major and local newspapers and direct mailers, in an effort to generate customer traffic, drive sales and build brand awareness.
+We have gradually been decreasing our print advertising over recent years while simultaneously increasing our digital advertising, which we believe allows us to more effectively manage our advertising expense while expanding our consumer outreach.
 We also maintain social media sites to enhance distribution capabilities for our promotional offers and to enable communication with our customers.